DeonHolo/CSIT327-G7-12-AgriLink/README.md

 #### Deployment Workflow
 1. Make changes to the code
-2. Commit and push to GitHub (deploy/render-setup branch)
+2. Commit and push to GitHub
 3. Render automatically detects changes and deploys
 4. Monitor logs for deployment status
 5. Test the live site after successful deployment